 Enchiladas: Enchiladas belong to the Mayan era, and at the time people used to eat corn tortillas stuffed with small fish.
 The locals have replaced the filing with meat, cheese, beans, seafood, vegetables or all of these.
 Then they cover the tortillas with chili sauce.

-Finding excellent accommodation in Mexico is easy even if you’re on a tight budget.
-Mexico hostels and dormitories make travel here very affordable for backpackers and any travelers on a shoe-string budget.
+Finding excellent accommodation in Mexico is super easy because there’s so many options whatever your budget.
+Hostels and dormitories make travel to Mexico affordable for backpackers and any travelers on a shoe-string budget.

-If you’re backpacking in Mexico or traveling on a tight budget then Hostel World is another great option.
-Staying in hostels makes travel in Central America very affordable and is also a great way to meet new travel buddies.
+Jetset Bunny recommends using Booking.com for the best accommodation deals in Mexico.
+However, if you are backpacking in Mexico or traveling on a tight budget then Hostel World is another great option.
+Staying in hostels makes travel in Mexico very affordable and is also a great way to meet new travel buddies where ever you go.

 Mexico is a huge country and the weather varies by season and region.
-The best time to visit is generally between December and April, when there is hardly any rain.
+The best time to visit is generally between December and April, when there is less rain.
 The coolest months are between December and February, while the wet season begins in the south in May and lasts until October.

-- Budget: $15 – $35
+- Budget: $35-$60

-- Mid-range: $35 – $100
+- Mid-range: $60-$150

-- Splurge: $100 +
+- Splurge: $150-$500+

 Meal For One

-- Budget: $8 – $25
+- Budget: $10.00-$30

-- Mid-range: $25 – $60
+- Mid-range: $30-$50

-- Splurge: $60 +
+- Splurge: $50-$100+

-Other essential items to pack for a trip to Mexico include a good quality travel backpack.
+If you’re visiting Mexico during the warmer months it will be much easier to travel light.
+Pack mainly lightweight and breathable clothing but still be prepared for cold mornings and evenings depending on the month you visit.
+Other essential items to pack for a trip to Mexico include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.